christophermp/ICMP_STATS/README.md

 ## Prerequisites
--Windows, MAC or Linux x86/64
+- Windows, MAC or Linux x86/64
--Python 3.6 or higher.
+- Python 3.6 or higher.
--Know how to create batch files.
+- Know how to create batch files.
--Gekko(firefox) or Chromedriver (Follows the download)
+- Gekko(firefox) or Chromedriver (Follows the download)

 ## Installation